Search

 The connection between self-injurious behavior and ear infections in young children is worth considering.
 If a child consistently hits their ear, particularly if accompanied by other signs such as fussiness, fever, or difficulty sleeping, it could indicate an ear infection.

-Some children may exhibit self-injurious behaviors, such as hitting their face or head, as a response to the discomfort associated with teething.
+If you are wondering why do toddlers hit themselves, you should know that some children may exhibit self-injurious behaviors, such as hitting their face or head, as a response to the discomfort associated with teething.
 While teething-related self-injurious behavior is generally temporary and harmless, it is important for parents to provide appropriate teething remedies and comfort measures, such as teething toys or chilled teething rings, to alleviate discomfort.

 Techniques to Help Children Stop Hitting Themselves